 - Pupils/students are not allowed networked file access via personal devices. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the Digital images and video section on page 27 and Data protection and data security section on page 23.
-Child/staff data should never be downloaded onto a private phone.

-- Volunteers, contractors, governors can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
+See also the Error!
+Reference source not found. section on page 27 and Error!
+Reference source not found. section on page Error!
+Bookmark not defined..
+Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
 All internet traffic is monitored. - Parents have no access to the school network or wireless internet on personal devices.